JackBeNimbleBeQuick/simpleshop/README.md

       - [hoek](https://nodesecurity.io/advisories/566)
       - [tunnel-agent](https://nodesecurity.io/advisories/598)
       - [lodash](https://nodesecurity.io/advisories/577)
-  - exploring removal of babel dependencies for implementing a cleaner es6+ implementation

 ### Other considerations
   - jest has been setup for building main library validations some example test have been created